 Pregnancy weeks 1-3: Your week by week pregnancy guide

-Did you know that during Weeks 1-2 you're officially not pregnant yet?
-Strange as it sounds, don't worry because he really is there; at Week 3, he burrows himself in the uterus.
-Find out other amazing changes occurring in you and your baby right now.
+Did you know that during weeks 1-2 you're officially not pregnant yet?
+Read on to know more about other amazing changes that are occurring in your body and your baby right now.

 Congratulations, mummies!
-Are you worried and confused about what's happening in the initial weeks?
-Here is the week by week pregnancy guide for weeks 1-3.
+Your day is here.
+But are you worried and confused about what's happening in the initial weeks?
+Here your guide to pregnancy weeks 1-3.

 Weeks 1-3: How Big Is Your Baby?

 At weeks 1-2, your baby is just a twinkle in your eye because you aren’t actually pregnant yet.
-By week 3, your embryo is finally there, but really tiny—about the size of pinhead!
+By week 3, your embryo is finally there, but really tiny—slightly smaller than a poppy seed!

 Your Baby’s Development In Weeks 1-3